kinow/kinoshita.eti.br/_posts/2020-08-16-finding-ryokokosho-in-taiwan.md

   aria-label="Map with Longxiakou Village"
   />

-Using QGIS 3, the Georeferencer plug-in, and quickly adding some points manually, then finally adjusting raster transparency, the final map looks like this.
+Using QGIS 3, the Georeferencer plug-in, quickly adding some points manually, and then finally adjusting raster transparency, we have the following map to show us where the village used to be.

 <img
   class="fluid"